Does Taking a Lump Sum From My Pension Make Sense?

 If you’re trying to save for retirement, it helps to have an employer-sponsored plan so that you’ll have access to funds once you stop working.
-Although 401(k) programs are the most common option available today, some companies still offer pensions.
+Although 401(k) plans are the most common option today, some companies still offer pensions.
+Now you're probably wondering what the outcome of a pension vs. 401(k) is, don't worry; we cover this a bit later on.

 A pension plan is ideal for retirees because it guarantees payments for the individual for life.
-Also, some programs will continue to pay out to spouses, which means that these plans can offer financial stability for years.
+Some plans will also continue to pay out to spouses, which means that these plans can offer financial stability for years.

 While a pension can be highly beneficial, many companies that offer them are starting to entice retirees with a lump-sum payment instead of taking monthly (annuity) payments.
 If you’re being offered this kind of deal, it’s crucial to understand the various risks and benefits.